Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs

-Turgay {\em et al.} \cite{TPSSL:2008} extended some of the results in our conference version of this work \cite{Liu_06b}.
+Turgay {\em et al.} \citep{TPSSL:2008} extended some of the results in \citep{Liu_06b}.
 They assume that the similarity matrix of the original data is made public rather than, $Y$, the perturbed data itself.
 They describe how an attacker, given at least $n+1$ linearly independent original data tuples {\em and} their corresponding entries in the similarity matrix, can recover the private data ($n$ is the number of data dimensions).